kianzohoury/style_transfer/README.md

 ```
 ## Usage
 ### Method I: Slow optimization
-Unlike the other methods, Gatys et al. [1] proposed optimization directly on
+Unlike the other methods that require training, Gatys et al. [1] proposed optimization
-images themselves.
+directly on images themselves.
 In this manner, the pixels of an image are considered
 parameters, and "training" involves updating the pixel values rather than
 a neural network's parameters.
-As seen below, the images produced demonstrate
+As seen below, the stylized images are visually
-visually high quality and visually pleasing results that preserve content well,
-but at the cost of speed (~ 75 seconds for 150 L-BFGS iterations on an NVIDIA
+pleasing and preserve content quite well, but are not efficient to generate (~ 75 seconds for 150 L-BFGS iterations on an NVIDIA
 V100 GPU).

 <div align="center" style="margin: 0 auto;">